thinkflo/rebuy-marketplace/README.md

 A community-driven offers platform built with **Angular 21**, **Tailwind CSS v4**, and **MockAPI.io**.

+## About

+Community-driven offers MVP: browse deals, vote to rank them, and run through a purchase-style flow.
+Built with Angular 21 (signals, standalone components), Tailwind CSS v4, and MockAPI.io.
+Live at **https://rebuy-marketplace.netlify.app/**

 ## Features

 - Browse offers sorted by community votes